cloudnativeessentials/dra-tutorial/README.md

 Any additional Pods that use this ResourceClaim are also listed under `Reserved For:`

-Check how the DRA driver handled device allocation:
+Check how the DRA driver handled the device allocation:

 ```shell
 kubectl logs -l app.kubernetes.io/name=dra-example-driver -n dra-tutorial